-The canalith repositioning procedure can help relieve benign paroxysmal positional vertigo (BPPV), a condition in which you have brief, but intense, episodes of dizziness that occur when you move your head.
-Vertigo usually comes from a problem with the part of the inner ear responsible for balance (vestibular labyrinth).
-BPPV occurs when tiny particles called otoconia in one part of your inner ear break loose and fall into the canals of your inner ear.
+The canalith repositioning procedure can help relieve benign paroxysmal positional vertigo (BPPV).
+BPPV is a condition in which you have brief, but intense, episodes of dizziness and vertigo that occur when you move your head.
+Vertigo usually comes from a problem with the part of the inner ear responsible for balance.
+BPPV occurs when tiny canalith particles (otoconia) in one part of your inner ear break loose and fall into the semicircular canals of your inner ear.

-The canalith repositioning procedure can move the otoconia to a part of your ear where they won't cause dizziness.
-Performed in your doctor's office, the canalith repositioning procedure consists of several simple head maneuvers.
-The procedure is quite effective, relieving vertigo in approximately 80 percent of individuals after one or two treatments.
-However, the problem may recur.
+The canalith repositioning procedure can move these particles to a part of your ear where they won't cause dizziness.
+The procedure involves several simple head maneuvers.
+It can be done in your doctor's office.
+The procedure is usually effective and relieves vertigo in about 80% of people after one or two treatments.
+But the problem may recur.

 Why it's done

-The canalith repositioning procedure is performed to move the symptom-causing otoconia from the fluid-filled semicircular canals of your inner ear into a tiny bag-like open area (vestibule) that houses one of the otolith organs (utricle) in your ear.
+The canalith repositioning procedure is performed to relieve symptoms of BPPV.
+The procedure moves the particles causing symptoms from the fluid-filled semicircular canals of your inner ear to an area where they won't cause problems.
+They move to a tiny baglike open area that houses one of the other structures in your ear.
 Once there, these particles won't cause vertigo and will likely dissolve or be reabsorbed by bodily fluids in your ear.

 Vertigo usually results from a problem with the nerves and structures of the balance mechanism in your inner ear (vestibular labyrinth).
-BPPV occurs when particles called otoconia break loose and fall into the wrong part of the canals of your inner ear, producing an episode of vertigo.
-The goal of the canalith repositioning procedure is to move the otoconia from your inner ear to the utricle.
+Benign paroxysmal positional vertigo BPPV occurs when canalith particles (otoconia) break loose and fall into the wrong part of the semicircular canals of your inner ear, causing vertigo.
+The goal of the canalith repositioning procedure is to move the particles from your inner ear to the utricle.

 - Neck or back injury

-- Movement of the otoconia into a canal other than the utricle, which could continue to cause vertigo
+- Movement of the particles to an unintended location which could continue to cause vertigo

-- Side effects, including feelings of nausea, dizziness and lightheadedness, which may require medication to relieve
+- Side effects, including feelings of nausea, dizziness and lightheadedness

-Make sure you tell your doctor about any medical conditions you have, such as a neck or back condition, a detached retina, or vascular problems, before beginning the canalith repositioning procedure.
-You may need to delay having the canalith repositioning procedure.
+Make sure you tell your doctor about any medical conditions you have, such as a neck or back condition, or advanced rheumatoid arthritis, before beginning the procedure.
+You may need to delay having the procedure.

 How you prepare